 At its core, the Teams app embraces three components:

-- A server that responds to requests for content that will be displayed in Teams, e.g., HTML tab content or a bot adaptive card .
+A server that responds to requests for content displayed in Teams.
+For example, HTML tab content or a bot adaptive card.

-- A Teams app package consisting of three files:
+A Teams app package consists of three files:

 When an app is installed, the Teams client parses the manifest file to determine needed information like the name of your app and the URL where the services are located.

-If you haven't done so already, you will need to sign in to your Microsoft 365 or account to continue with the development process.
+If you have not done so already, you must sign in to your Microsoft 365 account to continue with the development process.

-If you don't have a Microsoft 365 account, you can sign up for a Microsoft 365 Developer Program subscription.
-It's free for 90 days and will continually renew as long as you're using it for development activity.
+If you do not have a Microsoft 365 account, you can sign up for a Microsoft 365 Developer Program subscription.
+It's free for 90 days and renews as long as you are using it for development activity.
 If you have a Visual Studio Enterprise or Professional subscription, both programs include a free Microsoft 365 developer subscription, active for the life of your Visual Studio subscription.
-See Set up a Microsoft 365 developer subscription.
+For more information, see set up a Microsoft 365 developer subscription.